Whether using Google, or one of the library databases, make your searching easier by using these tips!

 Example: climate NOT earth retrieves only sources that contain the first keyword, eliminating sources for keywords that follow not.

 You can use Google to search for information, but consider using a library database!
 A database is a collection of quality sources, including books, e-books, and different types of articles (academic, newspaper, magazine, trade).
-This short video describes how to run a search in the FiSH database.
-FiSH searches most of the library resources using one simple search box.
-You can use the Library's FiSH database to search for information for your off-world summary.

 Contact: